opencoweb/coweb/docs/java/deploy.rst

 bots (json object array)
    Array of bot json configuration objects.
 Each bot configuration objects provides a "service" property which is the service name.
 It can optionally provide a "broker" property that is a name of a :class:`org.coweb.bots.Transport` subclass.

-Custom session security and Updater Type Matcher
+Custom Updater Type Matcher
 ################################################

 Say a certain app deployment requires the coweb server to control user access to sessions and their abilities in the session.
-The cowebConfig.json file provides the details for custom session delegate and security policy handlers to provide this level of control.
-It also configures a custom Updater Type Matcher.
+The cowebConfig.json file configures a custom Updater Type Matcher.

-Contents of the cowebConfig.json will look like the following :
+Contents of the cowebConfig.json will look like the following.

 .. sourcecode:: json

    {
-       "delegateClass": "org.someorg.CustomSessionDelegate",
-       "securityClass": "org.someorg.CustomSecurityPolicy",
        "updaterTypeMatcherClass": "org.someorg.CustomUpdaterTypeMatcher"
    }